jjoyave1/TIY_INDEX/ReadMe.md

 # IRON YARD INDEX
 *An index of Iron Yard repositories*

 The following repos were created during the 12-week front-end engineering bootcamp at The Iron Yard.
 They contain various homework assignments and extremely high-paced-output apps.
-Some are proof of grasping of the core concept.
+Some are proof of grasping of just the core concept, others are in-depth exact replications of given templates or images in order to understand the implementation of certain apps.

 ## Group Projects